 A partnership like a GbR, oHG or KG is always established with at least one additional founder.
 And even if you are friends today, you should still make arrangements to control the liability risk that could result from a partner becoming unpredictable.
 This is because if GbR shareholders can no longer serve the liabilities of your GbR, the consequences of insolvency can be severe.
 You are personally liable all of your private assets and there’s no limit to that liability.

 GbR partners are even liable for unauthorised actions or incorrect decisions by another partner, as the German Federal Court of Justice (BGH) ruled years ago.
 Therefore, if your employees or partners’ mistakes have resulted in insolvency, you pay your share of the GbR liabilities from your private fund.
-You cannot limit this risk, for example by simply setting a limitation of liability in your terms and conditions (Allgemeinen Geschäftsbedingungen).
+You cannot limit this risk, for example by simply setting a limitation of liability in your terms and conditions (allgemeine Geschäftsbedingungen).
 If you cannot pay your creditors, you must report private bankruptcy.

 To prevent a worst-case scenario, you should set rules that are relevant to GbR liability in the business plan and in a written articles of association.
 You’ll find out the best way to do that right here.

+Want to know if your business idea is viable before committing to a UG or a GmbH?
 Establishing a GbR can be the quickest way to start a business to test the market.

 Specify business ideas and tasks in the business plan